hackclub/hackclub/workshops/contact_form_serverless/README.md

    - Let's learn a little bit about the `<form>` tag's properties.
      - Two important ones are: `method` and `action` .
      - `method` is essentially what kind of HTTP request you want to send.
 You can learn about it here on [Mozilla's web documentation (another trusted site).](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)
        - The main types are GET and POST.
-It's really simple to understand, GET means you want to recieve data from a server and POST data means you want to give data to a server.
+It's really simple to understand, GET means you want to receive data from a server and POST data means you want to give data to a server.
 We want to use POST for our method on this form because we're GIVING data TO the server to handle and email us.
      - `action` is the _who_ you want to send data to.
 This is a server URL/path that can handle data.
      - **ACTION:** Let's update our code to have these two attributes.
 Update the **first** line of your code to have this: